Understanding Methylene Blue: Safety, Side Effects, and More

 Common and Harmless Side Effects

-These effects are usually not a cause for concern, though patients should be prepared for them:
+These effects are usually not a cause for concern, but it’s good to be prepared for them:

 Routes of Administration and Dosing